The advent of Money

 Ancient criticism ran on entirely different lines, complaining against the demagogues, the orators who led the common people astray.
 The classical example was the death of Socrates, mandated by popular vote, – and how stupid can you get if you chose to put to death your greatest philosopher?
 Indeed over time the Athenians even narrowed the electorate by insisting that the citizens should have Athenian parents on both sides – a restriction that would have removed Cleisthenes whose mother came from Sicyon where her father had been the tyrant.
 An Athenian might point out that the great achievement of Britain was the Industrial Revolution in 18th and 19th centuries, when Britain was ruled by a very narrow electorate – and very successfully.
 As Gilbert and Sullivan sang:

 “When Wellington thrashed Bonaparte as every child can tell,

 The House of Peers throughout the war

 Did nothing in particular

 And did it very well”.

 Indeed, since the adoption of Universal Suffrage the 1920s, it could be said that Britain has gone steadily downhill.
-America is just as bad as they only abolished slavery in the 1860s after an exceptionally bloody war.
+America is just as bad, for despite universal white suffrage they only abolished slavery in the 1860s after an exceptionally bloody war.
 One of the purposes of the study of history is to ask the awkward questions as to whether our contemporary practices are out of step, when practices in the past say something very different.
 Who is right: the classical Athenians, or us?

 On to Sparta